mrognor/DeleteTest/EN_Functions.md

 `std::vector<std::string> Split(std::string StringToSplit, std::string SplitterString=" ")`
 The function is needed for convenient work with incoming messages.
 Designed to split a string into a vector of strings.
-Divides by spaces by default, but you can set your own line for separation
+Divides by spaces by default, but you can set your own line for separation.
+If there is a separator string at the end, then there will be an empty string at the end of the vector

 ## SendFile
 `bool SendFile(EN_SOCKET FileSendSocket, std::string FilePath, bool& IsStop, void (*ProgressFunction)(uint64_t current, uint64_t all, uint64_t speed, uint64_t eta) = nullptr, uint64_t PreviouslySendedSize = 0, int ChunksNumberBetweenDelay = 0);`